 Click the links below to view any course selection related information or presentation:

 Katy Summer Academic Term

-Visit the link to learn about registering for high school summer school courses:
+The link to learn about registering for high school summer school courses is coming soon.

 Latest and Greatest Counseling News

 Starting September, Katy Independent School District will launch an initiative created to equip all parents with tools to provide additional support to their children.
 It is called Legacy Parent Academy.
 In it, parents will hear from experts on topics that impact students and schools district-wide such as financial aid for college, mental health resources, and bullying.

 "Legacy Parent Academy is a new initiative designed as part of the District's Strategic Plan Goal 8, which focuses on supporting the emotional well-being of all learners," said Director of Counseling Services Christy Maeker.
 "This is a great opportunity to provide parents with information and strategies to assist their children," added Maeker.

 Legacy Parent Academy sessions are supplemental to campus-based programs and initiatives.
 The topics of each session were selected based on the need expressed by parents and in response to concerns the District sees on campuses and the community.
 Katy ISD looks forward to working with local media partners to promote and cover these sessions, which can be found on the district's Legacy Parent Academy website.
 There are a total of 11 Legacy Parent Academy sessions planned for the 2018-19 school year.
 Five sessions will focus on social-emotional learning topics and six will focus on academic topics.

 Link for more information.